Gosho-ha Hyōhō Niten Ichi-ryū: Dispute

 Iwami Toshio, one of the three daijuichi successors, disputes the sole representation of Hyōhō Niten Ichi-ryū, not recognizing the two other seito lines.
 His group alleges that Imai Massayuke changed his mind about having three successors after the decision of Kiyonaga Fumiya to follow without further contact with him and Iwami Toshio.

-This group also alleges that Gosho Motoharu could not establish his family line (Gosho Ha) without the sanction of the present Soke.
-To this, the group of Gosho Motoharu and Yoshimoti Kyoshi responded that Gosho is Shihan of the 9th generation.
-They also don't recognize the status of Iwami Toshio as present Soke.
+This group also alleges that Gosho Motoharu could not establish his family line (Gosho Ha) without the sanction of the present sōke.
+To this, the group of Gosho Motoharu and Yoshimoti Kyoshi responded that Gosho is shihan of the 9th generation.
+They also don't recognize the status of Iwami Toshio as present sōke.

-The title of soke is usually designated from one leader to the next.
+The title of sōke is usually designated from one leader to the next.
 It is not a hereditary title in Hyōhō Niten Ichi-ryū.
-In 2003 Imai Massayuke, the 10th Soke, decided to end the use of this title in the ryū, a fact recognized by Nihon Kobudo Kyokai.
+In 2003 Imai Massayuke, the 10th sōke, decided to end the use of this title in the ryū, a fact recognized by Nihon Kobudo Kyokai.

 The legitimacy of succession by Yoshimoti is recognized by the Japanese budo community.
 In 2007, the year of the succession, he represented the ryū in some of the most important events of Japan, such as the Kyoto Taikai and the All Japan Naginata Championship.

 In September 2007 the Kendo Nippon, the most important publication of Japan about the Sword Arts made an extensive report covering the succession by Yoshimoti.

 About the changes in the katas made by Imai Massayuke, the Iwami Toshio's groups says that Imai Massaiyuke amalgamated and simplified the techniques for technical and didactic reasons.
 They carry on this altered version of the katas in their demonstrations, practices and seminars.

 The group of Gosho Motoharu and Yoshimoti Kyoshi practices the original form of the kata as they were taught by the 8th soke.
 This group emphasizes the importance of preserving the essence and form of the techniques unchanged.